You know those cheap little hourglasses that come with board games? I think they are fascinating.

 A liquid asset or investment is one that can easily be converted to money.
 Illiquid is the opposite – it is more difficult to convert into money.

-The stock market is a great example of a liquid investment.
+The stock market is a great example of a liquid investment, such as investment opportunities you’d be able to find on a site such as stocktrades.ca and others.
 You can instantly sell to an anonymous buyer at the set price for that split second.
 It is instantaneous and has a pretty low transaction cost.
+Millions of people do stock trading which just proves how amazing it can be.
+In fact, a few of my friends are using the software at TradeZero and they’ve managed to make a decent profit so far.
+It’s worth giving it a go in my opinion.

 Obviously liquid is preferable – you want to be able to access the money in your investments.
 It gives you options.